 Answer: It's never explained how she gets the ingredients.
 There may be substitute ingredients someone on a tropical island could possibly use, like eggs from island birds, wild sorghum as a substitute flour and sweetener, wild goats milk (such creatures are common enough thanks to sailors of previous centuries), citrus fruit for flavor, etc.

-Answer: Many people are superstitious, regardless of age, personality, temperament, and so on.
+Answer: Many people are superstitious, regardless of age, personality, temperament, background, and so on.
 It's usually something they grew up with and is ingrained into their thinking.
 It was particularly more prevalent in the era (first half of the 20th century) that the Skipper grew up in and may have been influenced by culture, family beliefs, religion, limited education, etc.

 raywest ★